bfuchs18/R01_Marketing/docs/reach_data_management_manual.md

 ### dataprepr

 * [https://github.com/alainapearce/dataprepr](https://github.com/alainapearce/dataprepr)
+*  This software is needed locally
 * This is an R package that contains functions to score a variety of validated questionnaires
 * This is a dependecy of [dataREACHr](#datareachr) -- loading dataREACHr will prompt installation of dataprepr if it is not installed.
 * Dataprepr can also be installed from github in R using the devtools package:

 ```r
 devtools::install_github("alainapearce/dataprepr")